Vespa velutina (Asian hornet)

 History of Introduction and SpreadTop of page

-The presence in France of V. velutina was first confirmed in publications in 2006, following the discovery in 2005 of several solitary queens and a first colony belonging to the subsepcies nigrithorax du Buysson (1905) in the Lot-et-Garonne department (Haxaire et al. 2006; Villemant et al., 2006a,b).
-It came to the authors' knowledge that some specimens had been seen in 2004 (Villemant et al., 2006b).
-The identification was confirmed by the Museum of Natural History in Paris in November 2005.
-This subspecies is found in India and China (Chauzat and Martin, 2009); hibernating founding females might have arrived in Lot-et-Garonne a year earlier in terracotta bonsai pots from China (Villemant et al. 2006a,b; Chauzat and Martin, 2009), initially believed to have originated from Yunnan, but later found to have come from the Shanghai region (C. Villemant, Muséum National d’Histoire Naturelle, Paris, France, personal communication, 2013).
-Subsequent genetic studies showed that the hornets in France originated from the provinces around Shanghai (Arca, 2012; Muller et al., 2013).
+The presence in France of V. velutina was first confirmed in publications in 2006, following the discovery in 2005 of several solitary queens and a first colony belonging to the subspecies nigrithorax du Buysson (1905) in the Lot-et-Garonne department (Haxaire et al. 2006; Villemant et al., 2006a,b).
+This subspecies is found in India and China (Chauzat and Martin, 2009); hibernating founding female(s) might have arrived in Lot-et-Garonne a year earlier in terracotta bonsai pots from China.
+Subsequent genetic studies showed that the hornets in France originated from eastern China (Jiangsu/Zhejiang) (Arca et al., 2015).

-V. velutina has adapted very well to the southwestern French climate and populations have soared quickly to the point that eradication was no longer possible.
+V. velutina has adapted very well to the southwestern French climate and populations soared quickly to the point that eradication was no longer possible.
 By the end of 2006, it was recorded in eleven departments in the southwest of France, while in 2007, it spread across 20 southwestern departments (Rortais et al., 2010).
 By 2010 it had been reported from much of western France and a few departments further east (Muséum National d’Histoire Naturelle, 2012).
+It is now found throughout most of France (Rome, 2019).

 In Asia, V. velutina was found in Japan on Tsushima Island in 2012 and on Kyushu Island in 2015.
 Molecular studies by Takashima et al. (2018) indicate that specimens from each island came from the same origin.